Victory Capital Management Inc. Grows Stock Position in Mondelez International, Inc. (NASDAQ:MDLZ)

 Victory Capital Management Inc. boosted its position in Mondelez International, Inc. (NASDAQ:MDLZ – Get Rating) by 3.0% in the third quarter, HoldingsChannel.com reports.
 The institutional investor owned 1,681,773 shares of the company’s stock after purchasing an additional 49,350 shares during the period.
 Victory Capital Management Inc.’s holdings in Mondelez International were worth $92,212,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Several other hedge funds also recently made changes to their positions in the stock.
-Waterfront Wealth Inc. grew its position in shares of Mondelez International by 21.7% in the third quarter.
-Waterfront Wealth Inc. now owns 7,409 shares of the company’s stock valued at $449,000 after purchasing an additional 1,323 shares in the last quarter.
-Quilter Plc grew its position in shares of Mondelez International by 12.7% in the third quarter.
-Quilter Plc now owns 842,123 shares of the company’s stock valued at $46,173,000 after purchasing an additional 94,672 shares in the last quarter.
-Crossmark Global Holdings Inc. grew its position in shares of Mondelez International by 13.3% in the third quarter.
-Crossmark Global Holdings Inc. now owns 256,975 shares of the company’s stock valued at $14,089,000 after purchasing an additional 30,184 shares in the last quarter.
-Brinker Capital Investments LLC grew its position in shares of Mondelez International by 6.4% in the third quarter.
-Brinker Capital Investments LLC now owns 82,754 shares of the company’s stock valued at $4,537,000 after purchasing an additional 4,951 shares in the last quarter.
-Finally, Sheets Smith Wealth Management grew its position in shares of Mondelez International by 1.8% in the third quarter.
-Sheets Smith Wealth Management now owns 11,629 shares of the company’s stock valued at $638,000 after purchasing an additional 204 shares in the last quarter.
-75.91% of the stock is currently owned by hedge funds and other institutional investors.
+A number of other large investors have also bought and sold shares of the company.
+Ledyard National Bank grew its position in shares of Mondelez International by 6.6% in the second quarter.
+Ledyard National Bank now owns 8,027 shares of the company’s stock valued at $499,000 after purchasing an additional 500 shares in the last quarter.
+Simmons Bank grew its position in shares of Mondelez International by 7.0% in the third quarter.
+Simmons Bank now owns 4,761 shares of the company’s stock valued at $261,000 after purchasing an additional 310 shares in the last quarter.
+Orion Capital Management LLC purchased a new position in shares of Mondelez International in the second quarter valued at $31,000.
+Girard Partners LTD. grew its position in shares of Mondelez International by 15.3% in the third quarter.
+Girard Partners LTD. now owns 78,226 shares of the company’s stock valued at $4,289,000 after purchasing an additional 10,384 shares in the last quarter.
+Finally, Kentucky Retirement Systems grew its position in shares of Mondelez International by 16.1% in the second quarter.
+Kentucky Retirement Systems now owns 102,713 shares of the company’s stock valued at $6,377,000 after purchasing an additional 14,220 shares in the last quarter.
+75.91% of the stock is owned by hedge funds and other institutional investors.

 Insider Activity at Mondelez International